Cyfrin/solidity-by-example.github.io/src/pages/first-app/index.md

 keywords: [contract, contracts, app, first, application, counter]
 ---

-Here is a simple contract that you can get, increment and decrement the count store in this contract.
+Here is a simple contract that you can get, increment and decrement the count stored in this contract.

 ```solidity
 {{{Counter}}}